Mitix-EPI/Mitix-EPI/README.md

 ### About me

-<p aling="left"><samp>I am a 21yo young DL enjoyer living in France.
-Currently Deep Learning Engineer at Namirial France :mortar_board:, I continuously study Artificial Intelligence.<br/><br/> I always enjoy learning new things/technologies/tricks :grinning:.
+<p aling="left"><samp>I am a 22yo young Data Scientist living in France.
+Currently Data Scientist at Namirial France :mortar_board:, I continuously study Artificial Intelligence.<br/><br/> I always enjoy learning new things/technologies/tricks :grinning:.
 Programming is for me a therapy.
 Like, any kind of ideas or just wishes can be realized thanks to engineering and developing technologies.
 I wish to contribute one day to a project which will improve the human habits.</samp></p>

 ### Languages and Tools: